-Having acne as an adult can be even more difficult emotionally than it is physically.
+Having breakouts as an adult can be even more difficult emotionally than it is physically.

-Acne is usually associated with teenagers, so experiencing it as an adult can be upsetting and confusing, and in some cases lead to anxiety and depression.
-Having chronic acne can affect all areas of life, including your relationships, social situations and work.
+Breakouts are usually associated with teenagers, so experiencing it as an adult can be upsetting and confusing, and in some cases lead to anxiety and depression.
+Having chronic breakouts can affect all areas of life, including your relationships, social situations and work.

-When acne is affecting your mental health, it’s important to start a good treatment plan that takes care of your skin, while adopting practices that support you emotionally.
+When your skin is affecting your mental health, it’s important to start a good skin treatment plan, while adopting practices that support you emotionally.

-The discomfort of having acne can make going out into the world difficult.
-No matter how severe or mild your acne is, if your skin is obsessively on your mind you’ll feel more self-conscious in social situations.
+The discomfort of having breakouts can make going out into the world difficult.
+No matter how severe or mild your breakouts are, if your skin is obsessively on your mind you’ll feel more self-conscious in social situations.

 For some people, even very mild cases can be immensely distressing.
 So if you’re judging yourself for feeling upset about your skin, be compassionate to yourself.